IDKiro/Faster-to-See-in-the-Dark/README.md

 python test.py
 ```

-Use the following commands to compare the improved method with Basic method:
+Use the following commands to compare the improved method with basic method:

 ```
-python test.py
+python compare.py
 ```

 ## Result